Nigeria repels suspected Boko Haram attack on Maiduguri city

 The government said 150 people had been killed in that attack but local officials say the figure is far higher and some have put it as high as 2,000.

 In Monguno, some 50 km (30 miles) from Baga, security sources said that the military was being overwhelmed by Boko Haram's firepower.
-Houses in the town were also being set ablaze.
+Houses in the town were also being set ablaze and residents have had to flee.

-"Boko Haram has more power than us and are shelling the town ... our colleagues are fleeing," a soldier in Maiduguri said after speaking to friends fighting the insurgents in Monguno.

 "We saw the mobile police and soldiers also running away, some of them telling us to find our way out as they have been overpowered," Madu Bakur, a Monguno resident told Reuters.

-"We lost some soldiers and many people died," the security source said.

-Borno state governor Kashin Shettima said the government was screening and taking records of survivors from Monguno in order to accommodate them as internally displaced people.
+Borno state governor Kashim Shettima said the government was screening and taking records of survivors from Monguno in order to accommodate them as internally displaced people.

-A local government official in Konduga who declined to be named told Reuters the insurgents stormed the restive town at about 6am on Sunday.
+A local government official in Konduga, who declined to be named, told Reuters the insurgents stormed the restive town at about 6 a.m.
+(0500 GMT) on Sunday.
 "The military dealt with them, killed many of them," he said.

-(Additional reporting and writing by Julia Payne in Abuja; Editing by Catherine Evans and Stephen Powell)
+(Additional reporting and writing by Julia Payne in Abuja; Editing by Catherine Evans, Stephen Powell and Crispian Balmer)